-Using the primary/backup recovery model, Unsal et al. proposed to postpone the execution of backup tasks to minimize the overlap of primary and backup execution and thus the energy consumption [Unsal et al. 2002].
-The optimal number of checkpoints, evenly or unevenly distributed, to achieve minimal energy consumption while tolerating one transient fault was explored by Melhem et al. in [Melhem et al. 2004].
-Elnozahy et al. proposed an Optimistic TMR (OTMR) scheme that reduces the energy consumption for traditional TMR systems by allowing one processing unit to slow down provided that it can catch up and finish the computation before the application deadline [Elnozahy et al. 2002].
-The optimal frequency settings for OTMR was further explored in [Zhu et al. 2004].
-Assuming a Poisson fault model, Zhang et al. proposed an adaptive checkpointing scheme that dynamically adjusts checkpoint intervals for energy savings while tolerating a fixed number of faults for a single task [Zhang and Chakrabarty 2003].
-The work is further extended to a set of periodic tasks [Zhang et al. 2003], and moreover, faults within checkpoints are also considered [Zhang and Chakrabarty 2004].
+Using the primary/backup recovery model, Unsal et al. proposed to postpone the execution of backup tasks to minimize the overlap of primary and backup execution and thus the energy consumption [33].
+The optimal number of checkpoints, evenly or unevenly distributed, to achieve minimal energy consumption while tolerating one transient fault was explored by Melhem et al. in [21].
+Elnozahy et al. proposed an Optimistic TMR scheme that reduces the energy consumption for traditional TMR systems by allowing one processing unit to slow down provided that it can catch up and finish the computation before the application deadline [8].
+The optimal frequency settings for OTMR was further explored in [43].
+Assuming a Poisson fault model, Zhang et al. proposed an adaptive checkpointing scheme that dynamically adjusts checkpoint intervals for energy savings while tolerating a fixed number of faults for a single task [38].
+The work is further extended to a set of periodic tasks [40], and moreover, faults within checkpoints are also considered [39].

-Most of the previous research either focused on tolerating fixed number of faults [Elnozahy et al. 2002; Melhem et al. 2004] or assumed constant fault rate [Zhang and Chakrabarty 2003; 2004; Zhu et al. 2004] when applying frequency and voltage scaling for energy savings.
-The relation between fault rate and voltage scaling was explored and hardware error detection and correction schemes have been proposed [Ernst et al. 2004].
-An exponential fault rate model with voltage scaling is proposed in [Zhu et al. 2004] and the combination of information (in hardware) and temporal redundancy is explored for preserving reliability and energy savings [Ejlali et al. 2005].
+Most of the previous research either focused on tolerating fixed number of faults [8, 21] or assumed constant fault rate [38, 39, 43] when applying frequency and voltage scaling for energy savings.
 The work reported in this paper is different from all previous work in that we address the system reliability problem when exploring dynamic slack for energy savings, while explicitly taking the effects of energy management on fault rates into consideration.